Alien Nation (film): Makeup

 Although several makeup effects companies were considered, 20th Century Fox chose Stan Winston Studios.
 Winston was not directly involved in the pre-production, but left the task to his top artists–Alec Gillis, Shane Mahan, John Rosengrant, Tom Woodruff, and Shannon Shea.
 Producer Gale Anne Hurd commented on creating the foundation for the makeup setting saying, "The primary problem was how to sell an alien race that was humanoid without making it look like people in rubber suits—and how to make it affordable.
 We knew there was going to be a lot of makeup application time and removal time—that was a given."
-Artist Gillis recalled his involvement in the project saying, "We were involved in everything from designing and sculpting the aliens to supervising a crew of about thirty people.
-We sculpted the main characters, supervised the molding and production of their appliances and oversaw the sculpting of the secondary and background characters."
-During the design phase, the producers supported the subtlety of the makeup and trying to make the aliens look as human as possible.

-A preliminary design sketch for the aliens as described by Mahan, was that "the males were going to have spines on top of their heads–kind of like a rooster's comb–and when they got angry, these spines would raise up.
-That would've required a mechanical headpiece, and Graham Baker thought it was a little too extreme so we went with smooth heads instead."
-Coming close to a final design for the headpiece makeup, Woodruff explained how the masks had "heavier brows and a heavier skin texture that looked more leathery, and there were more pronounced lumps on the backs of their heads.
-After we went into production on these masks, Graham Baker decided that he wanted the aliens to look even more subtle, so we streamlined the design once we started doing the principal characters."

 Mike Spatola was head of the painting crew for the mask design.
 Hairless by design, the coordinators felt the masks should have spotted marks where hair would be present on humans.
 Each alien headpiece had to be custom painted with a spotting pattern to match every backup secondary piece used for individual characters.
 Each of the actors who played aliens also had their hands painted in a spot pattern, as an original plan of supplying them with appliances for hand pieces was discarded.